-The study was conducted by CarInsuranceComparison.com, and ranked by analyzing information produced by the National Highway Traffic Safety Administration regarding driver’s statistical information in 2015.
+The study was conducted by CarInsuranceComparison.com and ranked by analyzing information produced by the National Highway Traffic Safety Administration regarding driver’s statistical information in 2020.
 Car Insurance Comparison ranked each state according to the following categories:

-Each category was assigned a value based on their ranking in each category.
+Each category was assigned a value based on its ranking in each category.
 So, if a state ranked worst in a category, they would receive a score of “1.”
 The total scores were added up to a combined score.
 The lowest combined score yielded the states with the worst drivers, while the highest combined score yielded the states with the best drivers.

-In 2015, Texas drivers ranked third for Drunk Driving, ninth for Speeding, ninth for Fatalities, twelfth in Failure to Obey, and fourteenth for Careless Driving.
+Five years prior in 2015, Texas drivers ranked third for Drunk Driving, ninth for Speeding, ninth for Fatalities, twelfth in Failure to Obey, and fourteenth for Careless Driving.
 You read that correctly – Texas scored in the top 14 in every category.
 They were the ONLY state to rank among the 14 worst in every measured category.

-The year prior, Texas drivers ranked sixth for Drunk Driving, fifteenth for Speeding, twelfth in Fatalities, eighteenth in Failure to Obey, and eleventh in Careless Driving.
+In 2014, Texas drivers ranked sixth for Drunk Driving, fifteenth for Speeding, twelfth in Fatalities, eighteenth in Failure to Obey, and eleventh in Careless Driving.

-Texas also had 3,538 driving deaths in 2015, the most in the nation (for statistical purposes, this equates to nearly 1.5 fatalities per 100 million miles travelled).
+Texas also had 3,538 driving deaths in 2015, the most in the nation (for statistical purposes, this equates to nearly 1.5 fatalities per 100 million miles traveled).
 According to the data from the NHTSA, more than 40 percent of Texas traffic deaths involved drivers with a blood alcohol content above the legal limit of .08, also the worst in the country.
-Texas was the second worst state in the country for fatal crashes involving an invalidly licensed driver, as nearly 20 percent of fatal crashes fell into this category.
+Texas was the second-worst state in the country for fatal crashes involving an invalidly licensed driver, as nearly 20 percent of fatal crashes fell into this category.
 More than 36 percent of traffic fatalities were the cause of excessive speed, resulting in more than 1,284 deaths.
 Lastly, 476 pedestrians were killed, plus another 50 on bicycles.

 Perhaps the only positive mark for Texas was shown when it was revealed that (only?)
 20 percent of fatal crashes in the state saw drivers not wearing a seat belt, putting the state in the top-15 for that category.

-The study should show just how important it is to take your drivers ed classes seriously.
+The study should show just how important it is to take your driver’s ed classes seriously.
 While it may be tempting to breeze through these classes without putting much thought or effort into them, the ability to take these classes should be more about value, knowledge, and learning.
 Safe driving impacts all drivers on the road, not just yourself.
 When behind the wheel, we as drivers are responsible to everyone around us.
 The number of fatalities that occur as a result of frankly stupid mistakes such as drunk driving or not wearing a seatbelt is entirely too high.
-Education is key, and perhaps can directly reduce fatalities on the road.
+Education is key and perhaps can directly reduce fatalities on the road.